Join the Celebration on October 8

 CHAPEL HILL, N.C.
 (June 3, 2014) – Registration is now open for the 18th Walk to School Day.
 This annual event in the United States is a part of an international effort to celebrate the many benefits of walking and bicycling to school.
 Walk to School Day 2014 will take place on Wednesday, October 8.
 Walk to School Day participation reached a record high in 2013 with more than 4,400 registered U.S. events and that number is expected to rise once again in 2014.

-Walk to School Day event registration is free and available to individuals and organizations holding an October event in the United States.
+Walk to School Day event registration is free and open to individuals and organizations holding an October event in the United States.
 Events that register on the Walk to School website, www.walkbiketoschool.org, will be displayed on an interactive U.S. map on the website, where neighboring communities, media and other organizations can identify who is walking in their area.

-International Walk to School Day is a global event that involves communities from more than 40 countries walking and biking to school.
+International Walk to School Day is a global event that involves communities from more than 40 countries walking and bicycling to school.
 It began in 1997 as a one-day event.
 Over time, it has become part of a movement for year-round safe routes to school.
 Today, thousands of schools across America – from all 50 states, the District of Columbia and Puerto Rico – participate every October.

 About the National Center for Safe Routes to School

 Established in May 2006, the National Center for Safe Routes to School assists states and communities in enabling and encouraging children to safely walk and bicycle to school.
 The National Center serves as the information clearinghouse for the federal Safe Routes to School program.
 The organization also provides technical support and resources and coordinates online registration efforts for U.S. Walk to School Day and facilitates worldwide promotion and participation.
 The National Center is part of the University of North Carolina Highway Safety Research Center with funding from the U.S. Department of Transportation Federal Highway Administration.
 For more information, visit www.saferoutesinfo.org.